ericcong/FileDepot/README.md

 - `GET /lockers/:id`:
   1. Looks up this Locker in the DynamoDB.
   2. Constructs the JSON representation of the Locker entity according to the record.
-  3. Check the files in `/$id/`, if any of them doesn't exist in the `content` list, then create the presigned URL for it, and add it into the `content` list.
+  3. Check the files in `/$id/`, if any of them doesn't exist in the `files` dict, then create the presigned URL for it, and add it into the `files` dict.
   4. If any of the files' downloading link expires, then re-generate the presigned link, and update the Locker entity.
+  5. If any of the element in `files` dict no longer exists in S3, then remove it.
-  3. Returns the Locker entity.
+  6. Returns the Locker entity.

 - `DELETE /lockers/:id`:
   1. Deletes `/$id/`.